JorjMcKie/pymupdf-reporting/examples/README.md

 * HTML and CSS sources
 * database(s)
 * script
+* output report
-* REDADME.md file that briefly explains
+* REDADME.md file that briefly explains what the script does.